threader/PC-Tuning/docs/physical-setup.md

 ## BIOS

+- Reset all settings to default, there should be a option in the exit page or similar

 - You can use UEFI or grub to change both visible & hidden BIOS settings.
 I recommend configuring what you can in UEFI then use [this method](https://github.com/BoringBoredom/UEFI-Editor) to change hidden settings

     - On some BIOSs, you can enable **Hidden OC Item** or **Hide Item** to unlock a vast amount of settings in UEFI